kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/_index.en.md

 ### Requirements

 A Kubernetes cluster (KubeVirt infrastructure cluster), which consists of nodes that **have a hardware virtualization support** with at least:
-* 2 CPUs
-* 4GB of RAM
-* 30GB of storage.
+* 3 Bare Metal Server
+* CPUs: Minimum 8-core for testing; minimum 16-core or more for production
+* Memory: Minimum 32 GB for testing; minimum 64 GB or more for production
+* Storage: Minimum 100 GB for testing; minimum 500 GB or more for production

+Software requirement:
+* KubeOne with Canal = 1.7 or higher
+* KubeVirt = 1.2.2
+* Containerized Data Importer (CDI) = v1.60

-The cluster version must be in the scope of [supported KKP Kubernetes clusters]({{< ref "../../../tutorials-howtos/operating-system-manager/compatibility/#kubernetes-versions" >}}) and it must have the following components installed:
+The cluster version must be in the scope of [supported KKP Kubernetes clusters]({{< ref "../../../tutorials-howtos/operating-system-manager/compatibility/#kubernetes-versions" >}}) and it must be in the [KubeVirt Support Matrix](https://github.com/kubevirt/sig-release/blob/main/releases/k8s-support-matrix.md).
-* KubeVirt >= 0.57 which supports the selected Kubernetes version.
-* Containerized Data Importer which supports the selected KubeVirt and Kubernetes versions.

-{{% notice note %}}
-We recommend to install the latest stable releases of both projects.
-{{% /notice %}}

-The setup has been successfully tested with:
-* CRI: containerd
-* CNI: Canal

-Other CRIs and CNIs should work too.
-However, they were not tested, so it is possible to discover issues.

-{{% notice note %}}
-To achieve the best possible performance it is recommended to run the setup on bare metal hosts with a hardware virtualization support.
-Additionally, make sure that your nodes have appropriate Qemu and KVM packages installed.
-{{% /notice %}}

 ### Kubernetes And KubeVirt Installation

-We provide KubeOne, which can be used to set up a highly-available Kubernetes cluster on bare metal.
+First use KubeOne, to set up a highly-available Kubernetes cluster on bare metal.
-Refer to the [KubeOne documentation]({{< ref "/kubeone/v1.5/tutorials/creating-clusters-baremetal/" >}}) for details on how to use it.
+Refer to the [KubeOne documentation]({{< ref "/kubeone/latest/tutorials/creating-clusters-baremetal/" >}}) for details on how to use it.

 Follow [KubeVirt](https://kubevirt.io/user-guide/operations/installation/#installation) and [Containerized Data Importer](https://kubevirt.io/user-guide/operations/containerized_data_importer/#install-cdi)
-documentation to find out how to install them and learn about their requirements.
+documentation to find out how to install them.

 We require the following KubeVirt configuration:
 ```yaml